- Home Furnishings»

 Let's Explore The Many Different Fabrics That Bed Linens Are Made Of

 Egyptian Cotton - Finally, we've come to the ultimate fabric in bed linens; Egyptian cotton.
 Egyptian cotton is the strongest cotton in the world.
-As its name implies, it is grown in Egypt in the Nile valley region.
+As its name implies, it is grown in Egypt in the Nile Valley region.
 If kept in one ply long staple strands, it is the highest quality fabric which can be used in the production of bed sheets.
 Egyptian cotton will provide the softest, most durable bed sheets one can purchase.
-But again, some manufactures will start out with the ideal one ply long staple strands of Egyptian cotton, and split the yarn into two ply, cutting the staple short.
+But again, some manufacturers will start out with the ideal one ply long staple strands of Egyptian cotton, and split the yarn into two-ply, cutting the staple short.
 As mentioned earlier, this method will yield a poorer quality cotton sheet.
 So when the package claims "Made of Egyptian Cotton", remember to check for ply.
-(As a rule, two ply Egyptian cotton is still pretty good, but won't last as long as a one ply sheet made with Egyptian cotton.)
+(As a rule, two-ply Egyptian cotton is still pretty good, but won't last as long as a one-ply sheet made with Egyptian cotton.)

 Bamboo Sheets - Soft Hand and Cool to The Skin - I would be remiss if I did not inform my visitor about the newest thing in sheets ...